-Powerline Ethernet Adapters vs. Ethernet
+Powerline Ethernet Adapter vs. Ethernet

 Written by Rita Mailheau, Information Security & Technology Writer